JanSHecker/PokePipeline/README.md

 v.
 Future Additions

 The pipeline could be expanded in the future by including more columns into the database.
-Also the frontend could be expanded possibly using a framework like react
+Also the frontend could be expanded possibly using a framework like react.
+This includes allowing for advanced sorting and filtering etc.